-Note: The SAN Volume Controller uninterruptible power supply is an integral part of the SAN Volume Controller solution, and maintains continuous SAN Volume Controller-specific communications with its attached SAN Volume Controller nodes.
-The SAN Volume Controller uninterruptible power supply must be used in accordance with documented guidelines and procedures and must not be used for any other purpose.
+Note: The SAN Volume Controller UPS is an integral part of the SAN Volume Controller solution.
+It maintains continuous SAN Volume Controller specific communications with its attached SAN Volume Controller nodes.
+The SAN Volume Controller cannot operate without the UPS.
+The SAN Volume

+Controller UPS must be used in accordance with documented guidelines and procedures and must not power any equipment other than SAN Volume Controller nodes.

-To provide full redundancy and concurrent maintenance, SAN Volume Controllers must be installed in pairs.
-Each SAN Volume Controller of a pair must be connected to a different uninterruptible power supply.
-Each uninterruptible power supply can support up to two SAN Volume Controller nodes.
-It is also recommended that you connect the two uninterruptible power supply units for the pair to different independent electrical power sources.
-This reduces the chance of an input power failure at both uninterruptible power supply units.
+To provide full redundancy and concurrent maintenance, the SAN Volume Controller must be installed in pairs.
+Each SAN Volume Controller of a pair must be connected to a different UPS.
+Each UPS 5125 can support up to two SAN Volume Controller nodes.
+The UPS 5115 can support one SAN Volume Controller node.
+It is also recommended that you connect the two UPS units for the pair to different independent electrical power sources.
+This reduces the chance of an input power failure at both UPS units.